 Peer review is undertaken each year by appointing Māori health assessing committees with expertise specific to the applications within a given funding round.
 The Māori health assessing committees are chaired by a Māori Health Committee member with other members recruited from qualified Māori researchers.

-- Associate Professor Suzanne Pitama - Chair (Ngāti Kahungunu), Associate Dean Māori and Director of the Māori Indigenous Health Institute at the University of Otago, Christchurch
+- Professor Suzanne Pitama - Chair (Ngāti Kahungunu, Rakaipaaka), Associate Dean Māori and Director of the Māori Indigenous Health Institute at the University of Otago, Christchurch

-- Dr Sarah-Jane Paine (Tuhoe), Research Fellow, Te Kupenga Hauora Māori, The University of Auckland
+- Dr Kimiora Henare (Te Rarawa, Te Aupōuri) Research Fellow, Te Kupenga Hauora Māori, Faculty of Medical and Health Sciences, the University of Auckland

-Committee Secretary: Mr Stacey Pene - Senior Manager, Māori Health Research
+Committee Secretary: Ms Le-Shan Pomana-Wesley - Manager, Māori Health Research

 Additonal: Māori Health Committee Terms of Reference